 You don’t need to worry that checking in makes you seem desperate or annoying.
 The truth is that these decisions take a different amount of time at each company.
 You’re simply giving them a gentle nudge for an update.
 And, if you really want the job, there’s no harm in reiterating that.

-Just like your checking-in email, this one is short:
+Just like your checking-in email, this follow-up is short:

 - Send this email to the hiring manager.
 This person is probably at a senior level and could be a potential mentor if you’re looking to grow in this field.

 - In your first paragraph, mention what about them you found interesting or inspirational.

 Limit to two paragraphs and include a proposed timeframe for a phone call or coffee meeting.

 Subject line: Staying in touch